A Better Way to Grow Your Accounting Firm

 - You work with venture-backed startups, and help them work with investors

 There are plenty of options out there.
 And don’t worry if someone else has already claimed that niche.
-There is usually plenty of room out there for multiple players.
+There is usually plenty of room for multiple players.
 Never worry about being too narrow.
 It’s crucial to be focused and specific.

 Tip: Take 15 minutes, and go through this step-by-step template we’ve created to help you clarify your ideal client.